kennyfully88/goaty-the-getter/README.md

-# Goath the Getter Web
+# Goaty the Getter Web
 https://kennyfully88.github.io/goaty_the_getter_web/

 I'll level with you guys.
 This is a work in progess, but I thhought that I should release something so that people can play it a little.